ArdenIvanov/svelte-intellisense/README.md

 ![Component data and slots](images/component-data-slots.gif)

-5. Component events and expressions
+5. Component events (Svelte 2 only for now) and expressions

 ![Component events and expressions](images/component-events-expr.gif)